-Transformation schemes fail to deliver their anticipated benefits, thereby impeding the Trust's ability to deliver safe personal and effective care.

-Lack of effective engagement within the partnership organisations of the Integrated care System (ICS) for Lancashire and South Cumbria and the Integrated Care Plan (ICP) for Pennine Lancashire results in a reduced ability to improve the health and wellbeing of our communities.

-The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil

-Legal Yes Financial Yes

-Previously considered by: N/A
+Related strategic aim and corporate objective Put safety and quality at the heart of everything we do Invest in and develop our workforce Work with key stakeholders to develop effective partnerships Encourage innovation and pathway reform, and deliver best practice Related to key risks identified on assurance framework Transformation schemes fail to deliver their anticipated benefits, thereby impeding the Trust's ability to deliver safe personal and effective care.
+Recruitment and workforce planning fail to deliver the Trust objectives Lack of effective engagement within the partnership organisations of the Integrated care System (ICS) for Lancashire and South Cumbria and the Integrated Care P (ICP) for Pennine Lancashire results in a reduced ability to improve the health and wellbeing of our communities.
+The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirements Impact Legal Yes Financial Yes Equality No Confidentiality No Previously considered by: N/A